kumar-abhishek/kumar-abhishek.github.io/_posts/2022-02-03-knowledge-distillation-a-survey.md

 ---
 layout: post
-title: "[Paper Summary] Knowledge Distillation — A survey"
+title: "Knowledge Distillation — A survey"
 date: 2022-02-13
 ---
-# [Paper Summary] Knowledge Distillation — A survey
+# Knowledge Distillation — A survey

 This blog is mostly my learnings from the paper: Knowledge Distillation: A Survey and I try to present my summary which should hopefully be easier to follow.